Yureehh/Betting-Dashboard/README.md

 # Betting-Dashboard

 ## Overview

-**Betting-Dashboard** is a Streamlit application developed to visualize and manage a public ledger of bets.
-The dashboard provides insights into your betting history, helping you analyze performance and trends.
+**Betting-Dashboard** is a Streamlit application designed to visualize and manage a public ledger of bets.
+The dashboard offers insights into your betting history, helping you analyze performance and trends.
 This project is maintained by **Yureeh**.

 ## Features